joolstorrentecalo/gitlab-foss/doc/administration/logs/index.md

 ```

 NOTE:
-If an error occurs, an
+Starting with GitLab 12.5, if an error occurs, an
 `exception` field is included with `class`, `message`, and
 `backtrace`.
 Previous versions included an `error` field instead of
 `exception.class` and `exception.message`.
 For example: